Layers

 4. Find Width and Dasharray properties in the Layer Editor.
 Width and dasharray properties In the example, Width is defined as steps, and Dasharray is not defined.

 5. Unlink the Width property by clicking Linked iconUnlink.
-If you need more help regarding unlinking, read the Link/unlink layer property guide.
+See Linked layer properties for more information.

 6. Enter a numeric value in the Width box and observe how line width changes on the map.
 If the Width is defined as steps, remember that the first box represents the zoom level and the second the Width.
 Changed line width property